HaijianLiu/HaijianLiu.github.io/_posts/2017-11-26-dungeon-demo.md

 ---
 layout: post
 title: "Dungeon tease"
-description: "A dungeon tease and vania engine show case."
+description: "A dungeon tease and rendering show case."
-tags: [opengl, cpp, macos]
+tags: [opengl, cpp, mac]
 ---

-I have been working on a 3d rendering engine for about 4 months by now.
-Although there are really a lot of things needed to deal with and it is really just a beginning, finally here comes the first tease!
+I have been working on a personal 3d rendering engine for about 4 months by now.
+Although there are really a lot of stuff needed to deal with and it is really just a beginning, finally here comes the first tease!
 {% include image.html path="2017-11-26-dungeon-demo/dungeon_screen@2x.png" path-detail="2017-11-26-dungeon-demo/dungeon_screen_full@2x.png" alt="dungeon tease" %}